myatbhonesjsu/CMPE272-Team10-Project/README.md

 ---

 ## Containerization & Load Balancing
-- Each agent = microservice in Docker.
+- Each agent = Using an Agentic framework like Strands Agents, LangChain etc as a microservice in Docker.
 - Deploy on Kubernetes or Docker Compose.
 - FastAPI gateway provides REST endpoints for upload/report retrieval.